-By Michael Lisin, Bob Vogt and Wendy Parker, Plaster Group A few days ago Gartner released its 2014 Magic Quadrant for Business Intelligence and Analytics Platforms.
+By Michael Lisin, Bob Vogt and Wendy Parker, Data & Analytics Team A few days ago Gartner released its 2014 Magic Quadrant for Business Intelligence and Analytics Platforms.
 This year Gartner revised the Completeness of Vision axis to reflect the fact that addressing both of the following continue to elude all vendors: Business users’ requirements for ease of use to discover and visualize data Enterprises’ IT-driven requirements, such as enterprise features for governance, administration and scalability

 by Grant Beck, Plaster Group Agile Solutions Practice Director Challenge Our client approached Plaster Group with a desire to undergo a transformation from Waterfall software development to Agile methodology.
 Prior to reaching out to Plaster Group, our client’s functional teams had grown disenchanted and frustrated with their BI and project management process.
 The continuous churn resulting from Waterfall methods was too open ended, and the lack of predictability and clear setting of expectations had a strong negative impact on employee morale.
 Additionally, team members expressed difficulty communicating with the business regarding missed deadlines and spent increasing amounts of time sourcing back-end data and developing user requirements without presenting any customer facing results.
 Overall, our client reported a sense of poor collaboration between the business and project teams, resulting in missed delivery deadlines, incomplete projects, and, consequently, unhappy customers.